 Now that the 114th congress has started and freshman representatives and senators have some votes under their belt — we will soon begin re-doing the map and re-scoring all of the legislators.
-We plan to be back up within a month — so please check back soon!
+We plan to be back up within a couple months — so please check back soon!

 If you were still a Republican at the end of the Bush administration, we have a hard time buying that you’re a Democrat now.
 Filemon Vila stuck with the Republican party during the worst of times, and then he stuck with it some more, through the first two years of the Obama administration, which was […]

 Christopher Ingraham points out that conservatives are, of course, dead wrong about this, but it explains quite a bit about American politics.
 Particularly when you consider who conservatives think the poor people are, the racial angle here jumps out.
 Read more from Pew’s awesome new political typology report.

 Representative Charlie Rangel bested State Sen. Adriano Espaillat by a small 47-44 margin in NY-13 last night.
 David Nir at Daily Kos Elections sums up the victory very swiftly: Rangel pulled it off by performing better in majority-black precincts than Espaillat did in predominantly Hispanic precincts, not least because Rangel did well in the heavily Puerto […]